Data Quality & Governance

 Data Retention Policies

 Retention policies define how long different data types must be kept.
-These are driven by business requirements, legal obligations, and compliance mandates.
+Business requirements, legal obligations, and compliance mandates drive these decisions.

 Designing Retention Policies